Meet the people who make the games!

 Randy's gaming interests are varied.
-A game of Catan is as welcome as an 18 hour Descent marathon, followed by a giant game of Werewolves around the campfire.
+A game of Catan is as welcome as a few games of Endeavor, followed by a giant game of Werewolves around the campfire.
 He has also started to dabble in the world of V.R.

-Nikola Vrtis has been the production artist and indexer for most of the GURPS products published since 2008, as well as helping as an editor and writer.
+Nikola Vrtis has been the production artist and indexer for most of the hundreds of GURPS products published since 2008, as well as editor, print-on-demand pundit, errata coordinator, and copywriter.
 She began her career in the gaming industry at West End Games, where she was the co-designer of the Men in Black Roleplaying Game, co-designer and co-editor of the DC Universe Roleplaying Game and its supplements, and the architect and line editor for the unified D6 System series of books.
 She enjoys science fiction, most things Mandalorian, and playing all kinds of cooperative, puzzle, and family games.
 Nikki currently resides just outside of Indianapolis, Indiana, with her spouse and their child in a house.
 It has bookshelves.
 And maybe walls.